CDCgov/prime-reportstream/prime-router/docs/design/design/HL7v2-FHIR-Inventory.md

 - The inventory mentions OBR.29, ORC.8 and ORC.31 mention that they should be mapped onto a `basedOn` value which is not defined in the mapping, the implementation maps them to extensions
-- The inventory specifies to prefer OBR.53 over ORC.33 as an identifier which does not align with any of the other identifiers, the implementations prefer ORC in all casses
+- The inventory specifies to prefer OBR.53 over ORC.33 as an identifier which does not align with any of the other identifiers, the implementations prefer ORC in all cases
+- ORC.34 is listed as type CWE in the mapping inventory but most sources state EI is the correct datatype.
+We have chosen to treat this field as EI.

 ### PID -> Patient